Transportation System Plan

 Why are all of the proposed road improvements in Survey 2 widening the road?
 Seems very unaligned with the later questions of narrowing roads, which has many safety and community positive outcomes.
 Doesn't seem like any of the roads need to be 3 lanes and it would be best to keep at two lanes, lower the speed limit, and increase bike and pedestrian access on all the roadways

-Rachel Wilmoth asked 8 months ago
+Rachel Wilmoth asked about 1 year ago

 Thank you for your participation, and for using Engage Camas.
 Some of the street sections, such as NW Pacific Rim Boulevard and portions of NE 3rd Avenue, are currently five lane roadways with options to go to three lanes.
 NW 6th Avenue and portions of NE 3rd Avenue are currently four lanes with options shown for three lane sections.